 Whether software development is expensive or not is quite relative - are we talking expensive compared to the client's turnover, compared to performing the work manually, or in absolute terms?

 I think you should rather think about how to best optimize spending money on software.
 A minimum viable product is often a good choice - the basic version of the product, as it should be delivered to users.
 This approach also allows you to launch applications without incurring excessive costs on features that may not turn out very useful in the future.
 The users, after the initial few weeks or months of use, will show us the best direction of further development.
 This is much more efficient than detailed planning at an early stage application development.

 Versioning allows you to spread the cost in time and avoid developing redundant features.

 When choosing the technology, we take into account several factors.
 The first one is the maturity of the technology.
 Then comes the suitability of the technology for the purpose.
-PHP serves an obvious example here - a web-based technology irrelevant for developing a desktop application.
+Node.js serves an obvious example here - a web-based technology suits best for developing a web application.

 Another factor is what devices the technology has be compatible with.
 If an application is expected to work on non-Windows computers, it should not be developed in .NET, and a cross platform technology is needed instead.

 We factor in client's preferences too.
 This may involve existing resources - e.g. if the client is currently using an Oracle database and does not want to switch to other databases.
 The competence in the team plays a role too.